Why We Are Here

 Our newest mission is The Lancaster Bowling/Community Center.
-In March 2017 the Lancaster Bowling Center was purchased to provide a place where people can Gather, Meet, Recreate, Celebrate, Party, Eat, Train, and Learn.
-We believe there needs to be a place where people can come together to do these things so that the barriers which separate us can be broken down or eliminated.
-The Center provides inexpensive entertainment and activities such as Bowling, Nerf Wars, Bounce Houses, Arcade games and a venue for those in our community to host Birthday Parties, Baby Showers, Sports Banquets, Training Events, Graduations, Bridal Showers, and Worship.
+In March of 2017, the Lancaster Bowling Center was purchased to provide a place where people can Gather, Meet, Recreate, Celebrate, Party, Eat, Train, and Learn.
+We believe there needs to be a place where people can come together to do these things so that the barriers which separate us can be broken down and eliminated.
+The Center provides inexpensive entertainment and activities such as Bowling, Mini Golf, Bounce Houses, Arcade games and a venue for those in our community to host Birthday Parties, Baby Showers, Sports Banquets, Training Events, Graduations, Bridal Showers, and Worship.
 The Center also functions as our headquarters, Angel Tree warehouse, and provides the training environment for our Saving Our Families Together programs.
-The Bowling Center is not a profit center and the annual forty thousand dollar operating loss, which is funded by profits from our Family Store, was anticipated in our decision to purchase in order to meet the community needs and services listed above.
+The Bowling Center is not a profit center and the annual thirty thousand dollar operating loss, which is funded by profits from our Family Store, was anticipated in our decision to purchase in order to meet the community needs and services listed above.

 Lastly, a mainstay of Christian Services is our Family Thrift Store which has a little bit of everything: used furniture, appliances, linens, clothing, shoes, and knick-knacks, all at great prices.
 The Store also provides clothing and household items without charge for new foster parents, short term emergency victims, individuals recently released from prison, and those individuals referred by other agencies or churches.
 Our Family Store generates 60% of our revenue so Donate, Shop, & Make a Difference!